wheatpd/AnoxOS/README.md

 # AnoxOS
-Super anonymous OS for MR ROBOT fans
+Super anonymous OS for MR ROBOT fans with imitations inserts.
+It unites Qubes OS and Tails OS/